mikhmha/my_blog/README.md

 # 03/12/2024

 2 more days to go and then I'm back home.
 Today I planned out the remaining work I have to do till launch.
 The plan is realisitic!
 So realistic in fact that launch is now late December 2024.
-It will buggy, I know what corners to cut.
+It will be buggy, I know what corners to cut.
 I'm not happy about it, but also I am :).
 It is what it is~

 About my mental state, its always in flux.
 Some days I'm lost, other days I come to the true conclusion.
 You need to own who you are.
 And today I'm unapologetically myself.
 Whatever that is.
 These days everyone is lost.

+# 07/12/2024

+Finally, I'm back home.
+Its good to be back.
+Was the vacation a net negative or positive?
+I think thats what I'll spend the next month figuring out.
+But also I already know the answer, it was a net positive!
+And even if thats untrue I would NEVER admit it to myself.
+So theres no need to spend anytime thinking more about this.
+It would've only been negative if I got seriously ill or injured, but I didnt.
+The only downside?
+The game is slightly more delayed - big deal.
+Well, there is one other (*minor*) downside.
+I got addicted to cigarettes again.
+Oh no!
+I'm not REALLY addicted though.
+I just do it because I'm a bored young man.